nikhiljohn10/telegram-bot-worker/README.md

 - `wrangler publish`
 - Done!

-## Getting started with cf-workers-telegram bot
+## Getting started with cf-workers-telegram-bot

 Once you've deployed the bot you can get your Webhook command URL by doing any of the following.